juristr/juristr.github.com/_drafts/agile.md

 ## What still puzzles me/us?

 - Changing teams (due to other projects, bugfixes/maintenance requests,...) -> Agostino krank, Pirmin muss Redas warten..
+- responsibility within the team
+- practices like "Collective code ownership"
+- respect and trust

 Practices to be potentially applied: